bsebesta/portfolio-v2/content/projects/va-health/index.md

   </style>
 ---

-The United States is home to around 16.5 million veterans.
-The US Department of Veterans’ Affairs (VA) manages a healthcare system for these veterans, running a budget of $68 billion with 9 million enrolled veterans, served by a digital web and mobile experience.
+{{< prominentText >}}The VA wanted us to explore an accessible, voice-first interface for veterans refilling prescriptions.{{< /prominentText >}}

-Working with the VA, I led UX / UI design on an Amazon Alexa voice app allowing US veterans to order their prescriptions in a safe, secure, and user-friendly experience.
-Though the product did not ship (for reasons beyond our control), veterans we tested with loved it.
-Said one, “I don’t see how you could make it any easier.”
+Working with the VA, I led UX / UI design on an Amazon Alexa voice app allowing US veterans to order their prescriptions in a safe, secure, and user-friendly experience on their smart speakers.